Skip to content

 Umbraco includes a health check that verifies HTTPS is configured.
 Since GreenStack handles SSL at the proxy level, we need to disable this check to ensure access to the Umbraco backoffice works correctly.

-Add the following to your appsettings.json (you can find the most up to date files in the GitHub repository here).
+The check ID differs between Umbraco versions, so copy the correct appsettings.json for your version (you can find the most up to date file in the GitHub repository here).

 When running in Production mode, Umbraco validates that HTTPS is configured at the application level.
 We need to remove this validator since SSL is handled externally.

-Create a new file called DockerChecksRemoverComposer.cs in your project (you can find the most up to date files in the GitHub repository here).
+Create a new file called DockerChecksRemoverComposer.cs in your project (you can find the most up to date file in the GitHub repository here).

 This composer runs automatically when your application starts and removes the HTTPS validator from the runtime checks.